ThomasHeb/4AxisFoamCutter/README.md

 - Added blockdiagrams for setup with Ramps 1.4 / Ramps 1.6
 - Added selection guide for hotwire and power supply
 - Fans are optional, if not connected, Pin 10 do not need to be cutted
-- Added chapter "Simple Shapes without using the post processor"
 - Simple postprocessor integrated in SketchUp tool Foamcutter.rb

 ## What is comming next?
-- ...
+- Please let me know, if you have ideas or need improvements